Nikschavan/mssql-database-export-setup/README.md

 This table contains relationship of all the content in cmsContentXML as well as cmsContentType.
 This table can be helpful to only import certain type of content type at a time.

+5. cmsPreviewXml

+This table has content revisions for the content in Umbraco.

 --------------------------

 Note - Microsoft documentation for setting up and restoring the database backup is available here.